Growing Tomatoes: How to Grow Tomatoes Organically and Growing Tomatoes Upside Down

 Heirloom Tomatoes

-For those of you who want to know how to grow heirloom tomatoes these are varieties that have stood the test of time and are the old fashioned varieties that are not always perfect in shape, but have masses of flavour.
-Heirlooms are open-pollinated and come in all sorts of colours.
-The most interesting of them all, and one of my favourites is the Black Russian Heirloom Tomato.
+For those of you who want to know how to grow heirloom tomatoes these are varieties that have stood the test of time and are the old fashioned varieties that are not always perfect in shape, but have masses of flavor.
+Heirlooms are open-pollinated and come in all sorts of colors.

 Tomatoes will need at least 8 hours of full sun a day to set and fruit.
 However, you will also be amazed at how other plants can affect the way your tomatoes will develop.